Toman Brod: Life after World War II

-After liberation, Brod returned to Prague, the only member of his family to survive the Holocaust, and lived with Anna Kopská.
+After the liberation of the concentration camps, Brod returned to Prague, the only member of his family to survive the Holocaust, and lived with Anna Kopská.
 He then went on to study at university, and graduated with a degree in history.
 He joined the Communist Party in 1948.
 While at university, Brod met his future wife, Libuše Kvasničková.
 After marrying, they continued to live with Kopská.
-In 1955, Brod got a job at the Military History Institute, during which time Brod became disillusioned with the Communist Party and attempted to subvert it, conducting independent research into the activities of the Czechoslovak resistance during World War II, which resulted in him experiencing trouble with the government.
+In 1955, Brod got a job at the Military History Institute, during which time he became disillusioned with the Communist Party and attempted to subvert it, conducting independent research into the activities of the Czechoslovak resistance during World War II, which resulted in him experiencing trouble with the government.
 He was eventually expelled from the Party and fired from his job, after which he worked as a water pumper, which was a miserable experience for him.
 He eventually received disability status and was able to live at home.
 During this time, a friend asked him to sign Charter 77, which he did, as one of the 150 original signatories of the charter.
-Brod and his wife spoke open of their anti-Soviet views and participated in many political demonstrations, despite their apartment being wired by the StB.
+Brod and his wife spoke openly of their anti-Soviet views and participated in many political demonstrations, despite their apartment being wired by the StB.
 Around this time Brod began to share his story; his daughter married a Jewish man from the United States, which caused her to be more interested in her father's past, pressuring him to write down his memories.
 He also began taking others to visit Terezín.

+Brod died on 23 May 2026, at the age of 97.

 Historical works

 Brod resumed writing historical essays after the end of the communist regime in Prague.
-He wrote a book about his life called Ještě že člověk neví, co ho čeká ("A man never knows what's coming") Toman has been interviewed by organisations including Centropa and Post Bellum.
-He frequently speaks about the Holocaust.
+He wrote a book about his life called Ještě že člověk neví, co ho čeká ("A man never knows what's coming").
+He spoke frequently about the Holocaust, and was interviewed by organisations including Centropa and Post Bellum.
 A documentary film was made by students about his life and experiences.